jonathanbruder/git-basics/README.md

 In the above example, even if new commits are added to master, 13.3.8 will always point to 38deg9f2.

-This document will help you learn to manage git repository
+This document will help you learn to manage a git repository.

 ## Learn more
  Git is a powerful tool and there will be exceptions to almost every line of this document.
 If you want more in-depth knowledge, [introduction to git (youtube, 1h22m11s)](https://www.youtube.com/watch?v=ZDR433b0HJY) is still one of the most useful, detailed guides to git operations.